tsthuy/tsthuy/README.md

 # 💫 About Me

 I'm currently studying Information Technology at CanTho University.
-I have a solid knowledge in React.js, Next.js, Java Spring Boot, and Node.js.
+I have solid knowledge of React.js, Next.js, and Java Spring Boot.

 ## 🌐 Socials